 - 1. The DTTF recommends that the Archive contain the following information: - a.
 Copy of the advertisement. - Copies of any digital advertisements which meet the definition of "advertisement" pursuant to Government Code Section 84501 must be submitted to the Archive. - b.
-Committee paying for the advertisement. - i.
-If a candidate-controlled committee the name of the candidate, the name of the committee, and the Treasurer of the candidate's controlled committee; - ii.
-Non candidate-controlled entities qualifying as committees pursuant to Government Code Section 82013(a) - the name of the sponsor(s) if any, the name of the committee, the names of the committee's top three contributors at the time of the advertisement, and the Treasurer of the committee; - iii.
+Committee paying for the advertisement. - If a candidate-controlled committee the name of the candidate, the name of the committee, and the Treasurer of the candidate's controlled committee: - ii.
+Non candidate-controlled entities qualifying as committees pursuant to Government Code Section 82013(a) the name of the sponsor(s) if any, the name of the committee, and the Treasurer of the committee; - iii.
 Individuals or entities qualifying as committees pursuant to Government Code Sections 82013(b) and (c) the name, address and phone number of the filer (name used shall be that by which the filer is identified for other legal purposes or any name by which the filer is commonly known to the public); name and phone number of responsible officer if filer is other than an individual. - c.
 What platform(s) or entity the committee paid for the advertisement to appear, when the advertisement ran, and for how long. - d.
-The amount paid to the platform to disseminate the advertisement.
+The amount paid to the platform to disseminate the advertisement. - e.

-- e.
 The number of people to whom the advertisement was disseminated directly, or expected to be disseminated, by the platform; - f.
-Identification of each candidate (including name and public office sought or held) or ballot measure referenced by the advertisement, and the support or oppose position; and - g.
+Identification of each candidate (including name and public office sought or held) or ballot measure referenced by the advertisement, and the support or oppose position; and

+- g.
 Intended Audience. - i.
 Inputs supplied by the committee to a platform or entity for distribution of each advertisement; including age, gender, geographic location, and any other targeting criteria selected and paid for by the committee.